 And in the woods live a wolf cub and his mother.
 The wolf warns her son to watch out for people, but he doesn’t listen.
 Instead he chases rabbits.

-The story begins before the two meet, with each mother warning their child of the dangers of encountering the other.
+The story begins before the two meet, with each mother issuing this warning to their child of the dangers of encountering the other.
 When the boy and the cub cross paths, their heads are full of their mothers’ warnings, so they are surprised at what they find.

 The story itself is a sweet tale of an unlikely friendship which gently speaks of wider themes of tolerance and respect for others.
 The poetic writing style is only enhanced by the beautiful, energetic illustrations which they are accompanied by.

-Just Like Brothers would be well suited as a class read in Key Stage 1.
+Just Like Brothers would be well suited as a class read in the infant years.
 It would work simply as an afternoon read, but it also has the potential to act as a springboard for further learning.